fastify/fastify/docs/Reference/Server.md

 [timeout](https://nodejs.org/api/http2.html#http2_http2session_settimeout_msecs_callback)
 to every incoming HTTP/2 session in milliseconds.
 The session will be closed on the timeout.

-This option is needed to offer the graceful "close" experience when using HTTP/2.
+This option is needed to offer a graceful "close" experience when using HTTP/2.
 The low default has been chosen to mitigate denial of service attacks.
 When the server is behind a load balancer or can scale automatically this value can be increased to fit the use case.
 Node core defaults this to `0`.